"Alafia" means inner-peace in Yoruba language

 Hey!
 I'm Sylvia George (she/her) and I'm a qualified counsellor and psychotherapist (BACP).
 I help individuals in their 20's and 30's with a desire for change and healing to explore their thoughts, feelings, experiences and learn more about themselves.

 Growing up, topics such as therapy and mental health weren't openly discussed due to the cultural stigma around it.
 However for as long as I can remember, I was intrigued to explore and learn about the connections between our thoughts, emotions and behaviours.
 This interest and curiosity led me to train as a counsellor and psychotherapist for adults.
 I'm passionate about supporting individuals in their 20's and 30's to process, discover themselves, heal and thrive.
-My background also includes working in the mental health sector within NHS and as a Mental Health Adviser at a university.
+My background also includes working in the mental health sector within NHS and as a Mental Health Coordinator at a university.

 My approach is integrative, drawing from person-centered, humanistic, and mindfulness techniques.
 I believe in the inherent resilience and growth potential within every person which can be achieved through cultivating self-awareness and a deep connection to self.
 Sometimes it can be difficult to express ourselves or even know where to start.
-Therapy is a collaborative process where together, we will find the right approach for you to talk about the difficult things while prioritising your needs and therapeutic goals.
+Therapy is a collaborative process where together, we will find the right approach for you to talk about the hard things while prioritising your needs and therapeutic goals.

 The client-therapist connection is crucial, built on trust and open communication.
 I aim to be authentically myself, and it's equally important that you feel comfortable doing the same.